Avionics Radio Technician

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-- Read and interpret maintenance manuals, wiring diagrams, schematics or other technical data to determine the feasibility and method to perform the assigned task.
+- Reads and interprets maintenance manuals, wiring diagrams, schematics, or other technical data to determine the feasibility and method to perform the assigned task.

-- Utilizing special tools, circuit testers, meters and equipment; performs tests and/or checks as required to confirm component and system serviceability.
+- Performs tests and/or checks as required to confirm component and system serviceability by utilizing special tools, circuit testers, meters, and equipment.

-- Document all inspection findings and work performed/corrective action in the appropriate maintenance records.
+- Documents all inspection findings and work performed/corrective action in the appropriate maintenance records.

 - Maintains work areas and tools in a clean and organized manner, practices proper tool and FOD control.